Courses Available Online, Virtually and Classroom

 IOSH stands for The Institution of Occupational Safety and Health - a leading Health and Safety membership organisation and Chartered body.
 IOSH lead the way when it comes to Health and Safety practices in the workplace with over 100,000 HSE professionals looking to become IOSH qualified every year.

-In the first instance, IOSH offers Health and Safety courses that support employees of all levels and sectors, no matter their location.
-The IOSH courses, are designed to help businesses improve their Health and Safety culture.
-Qualified IOSH members are able to improve workplace processes, all whilst IOSH introduces new legislations to the government and shapes relevant Health and Safety policies.
+• Qualified IOSH members are able to improve workplace processes, all whilst IOSH introduces new legislations to the government and shapes relevant Health and Safety policies.

 The IOSH Code of Conduct is considered to be the industry's bible when it comes to facilitating a ‘safer and healthier world of work’.

-What Is IOSH Training?
+What is IOSH Training?

 IOSH provides health and safety training courses for all levels, as well as sector specific equivalents.
 While core content remains largely consistent, the certificate a learner takes depends on their level of responsibility.
 This means all IOSH training courses encompass both theory and practical learning.

 At a top level, learners will be asked to identify risks in a similar way to the hazard perception segment of a driving test.
-In this case however the dangers will be biological, environmental or physical in nature.
+In this case, however, the dangers will be biological, environmental or physical in nature.
 They'll be asking to assess the potential health and safety challenges in their workplace against an outlined scoring system.

 IOSH courses also provide information on procedures to help keep those around them safe all of which contribute to the ongoing protection of the workforce – these include: